Strategy Week

 Bank.
 Mr. Adam’s’ export revenues would be at the mercy of sudden declines in international prices and

-domestic devaluation of its currency without financial hedging systems since the natural rubber
+domestic devaluation of its currency without financial hedging systems since natural rubber

-business is listed on international commodity markets.
-He needs to make transfers to more
+business is traded on international commodity markets.
+He needs to shift to more policy-compliant and viable business niches.

 Conclusion